 Stephen Gensemer is a skilled and highly respected litigator who has tried dozens of jury trials and hundreds of bench trials in Maryland and Washington, D.C.
-Mr. Gensemer joined Ashcraft & Gerel in 2010, and concentrates his practice in the areas of workers’ compensation, personal injury, and criminal defense.
+Mr. Gensemer joined Ashcraft & Gerel in 2010, where he concentrates his practice on the areas of workers’ compensation, personal injury, and criminal defense.

-Mr. Gensemer has extensive experience handling a wide variety of cases involving auto accidents, slip and falls, wrongful death, medical malpractice, and product liability, helping hundreds of individuals who were injured or lost a family member as a result of someone else’s negligent acts.
+Mr. Gensemer has extensive experience handling a wide variety of cases involving auto accidents, slip and falls, wrongful death, medical malpractice, and product liability.
+He has helped hundreds of individuals who were injured or lost a family member as a result of someone else’s negligent acts.

 Additionally, Mr. Gensemer has successfully defended his clients in criminal cases, ranging from minor traffic offenses to drug, assault, theft, and murder cases.